← Back to projects

 The Dataset: Synthetic Q&A over a Real Codebase

-The evaluation corpus is the documentation and configuration files for a personal Linux streaming setup (StreamDeck2) — markdown guides, install scripts, systemd unit templates, config file templates.
-The kind of mixed technical content that RAG systems frequently encounter in practice.
+The evaluation corpus is the documentation and configuration files for a personal Linux streaming setup (StreamDeck2) — markdown guides, install scripts, systemd units, and config templates.
+It is a small but realistic mixed technical corpus: prose, shell, service definitions, and system configuration in one place.

 • Installation (install, 10 questions) — exact behaviour of install.sh: default user values, config file paths and modes, environment variables that control the install, AUR packages required